-Nearly a quarter of all car journeys are less than 2 miles in length.
+Nearly a half of all car journeys are less than 2 miles in length.
 Next time you make a short journey, think whether you could walk or cycle instead.
 For longer journeys, where possible, use public transport to reduce your carbon emissions.
 If you do drive, try to share your car with others, run more than one errand at once and drive efficiently.
 The Energy Saving Trust has tips on driving efficiently.
 Read more...

 Heating is the biggest source of carbon emissions for most homes, but there are easy ways to reduce the energy that you use.
 For example, turn down your room thermostat and wear an extra layer if necessary.
 Better still, by carefully managing your heating and hot-water controls, you can save even more energy and reduce your bills even further.
 Read more...

-As our weather gets more extreme we can expect to encounter heat waves from time to time, as in 2003 when many people died in France.
+As our weather gets more extreme we can expect to encounter heat waves from time to time, as in 2003 when thousands of people died in France.
 The old and very young are especially vulnerable to high temperatures and we all sleep better if the indoor temperature is not too high.
 As for keeping warm, the solution for keeping cool is largely down to insulation but in this case a well insulated house is required which will keep out the heat from the sun.
 Good ventillation with a slight draught also helps.
-Read more
+Read more …

 Reduce, re-use, recycle